JornWildt/Mason/Documentation/Mason-draft-2.md

 The word "Curie" is an abbreviation for "Compact URI" and is a way to define short scoped names that map to URIs.
 Mason uses namespace declarations to declare prefixes for use in Curies.
 A Curie is expanded to a URI by replacing the namespace prefix with the corresponding name declared in the `@namespaces` object.

-Curies are only expanded in control element identifiers - not in target URLs of links and other elements.
+Curies are only expanded in control element identifiers - not in target URIs of links and other elements.

 This means the following two control examples are considered equivalent: